cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 ## Why do we block signals in both the parent and child?

-In the example above one might typically visualise our intention as being to satisfy some condition in the child in order to unblock the parent.
+In the example above one might typically visualise our intention as being to satisfy some condition in the child (like writing "EXIT" in our second example) in order to unblock the parent.
 However, you may also notice that in this code example, signals are blocked not only in the child, but also the parent.
 But surely that's not necessary since the parent is in D state anyway, right?
 Well, let's try it without the signals blocked in the parent:

 {% highlight bash %}
 % ./dstate & { sleep 0.1; ps -o pid,state,cmd -p "$!"; kill "$!"; }